“Climb A Mountain, Save A Child”

 Climb a mountain, hilltop or driveway.
 Unfurl a banner and share it.

 All data, information and media provided on this page are for informational purposes only.
 Protecteverychild.com makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this page and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
-Materials in this media gallery have been obtained from supporter submissions, all of which have also been publicly published on social media.
-Please contact us if you believe an image has been produced in error or without permission.
 All information is provided on an as-is basis.
+Photos and identifying information are used with permission.

 Note: This post may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 This presentation is making such material available in an effort to advance understanding of religious and social issues.
 This essay presentation is a Creative Commons work – available for free in the public domain – of criticism, commentary, research and nonprofit education and thus constitutes a ‘Fair Use’ of any such copyrighted material as provided in the United States Copyright Act of 1976, 17 U.S.C. § 107.